MJ-Fanshawe/MJ-Fanshawe-LinaresRico_MJ_Ghimire_S-FinalLab/README.md

 # Final: World Cup

-This projects shows the description of some of the countries that will qualify to the final of Qatar.
+This project shows the description of some of the countries that will qualify to the final of Qatar.

 ## Contributing